RSEAA/RSEAA.github.io/marketing.md

 ## ICS file

-This is a [link to the ICS file](/assets/RSEAA2023.ics) for calender sharing.
+This is a [link to the ICS file](/assets/RSEAA2023.ics) for calendar sharing.

 ---